-You might not realize it but the type of bowl your dog uses and how often you clean this bowl has an big impact on the dog's health.
+You might not realize it, but the type of bowl your dog uses and how often you clean this bowl has a big impact on the dog's health.

-According to the report from National Sanitation Foundation (NSF), the pet bowl ranks as the fourth kitchen item that's a hot spot for germs.
+According to the report from the National Sanitation Foundation (NSF), the pet bowl ranks as the fourth kitchen item that's a hot spot for germs.

-The babies and the elderly, whose immune systems are either developing or deteriorating, are most at risks for the bacteria in dogs' water bowls.
+The babies and the elderly, whose immune systems are either developing or deteriorating, are most at risk for the bacteria in dogs' water bowls.

 Cleaning the Water Bowl

 However, NSF said that soaking the bowl in some active cleaning ingredients for at least 10 minutes once a week might fully disinfect it from germs.

-Some people might not like to use bleach but NSF said using this cleaning agent minimally and as directed is still effective and safe.
+Some people might not like to use bleach, but NSF said using this cleaning agent minimally and as directed is still effective and safe.

 So you have to clean it well and then replace the water completely at least once a day.

 Choosing the Right Dog Water Bowl

-These contain chemicals like phthalates or Bisphenol A (BPA) that have been linked to health problems like cancer, diabetes, obesity and brain impairment, as per the Environmental Working Group (EWG).
+These contain chemicals like phthalates or Bisphenol A (BPA) that have been linked to health problems like cancer, diabetes, obesity, and brain impairment, as per the Environmental Working Group (EWG).

 Ceramic bowls might also easily crack or chip, and that can be bad because bacteria can thrive in these spaces.

-In humans, lead poisoning might cause kidney and cardiovascular problems, joint and muscle disorders, and infertility but its ill effects may also be the same in dogs.
+In humans, lead poisoning might cause kidney and cardiovascular problems, joint and muscle disorders, and infertility, but its ill effects may also be the same in dogs.

-One of the newest alternatives, the silicone dog water bowl, is nontoxic, chemically inert and won't stain or leave an odor, so it might look like an ideal choice.
+One of the newest alternatives, the silicone dog water bowl, is non-toxic, chemically inert, and won't stain or leave an odor, so it might look like an ideal choice.

 Regardless of your preference, the very things to consider in choosing a pet water bowl are that it should be easy to clean and it’s scratch resistant.